 Pumas of Patagonia, Chile

 Pumas or cougars as they are also known, like to hunt alone, with a running speed of 50 km/hr.
 If you wish to see one in action hunting their favorite prey - guanacos, you must visit the Torres del Paine National Park in Patagonia.
 You can take a guided puma tracking tour since these majestic cats are very shy and spotting them without a guide is very difficult.
 Carry a good wildlife camera to capture the puma cubs playing in a tree.
-An interesting characteristic of the puma is that they cannot roar but use whistles, screams, purrs, and squeaks for communicating with their family.
+An interesting characteristic of the puma is that they cannot roar but use whistles, screams, purrs, and squeaks to communicate with their family.

 Lynx in Spain